 Apartamentos Castillo Cazorla – This apartment hotel is perfect for those who travel with dogs.
 You get a small apartment room with a kitchen to cook food and a table.
 It really does the job if you plan to stay in Cazorla Jaen Spain for a week or two since you can do your own shopping and don’t have to eat out every day.
 You can also leave your fur baby inside if you want to get some sightseeing time by yourself.

 Coto del Valle de Cazorla – This is the perfect place for a romantic getaway with an adorable Andalusian inner patio and cave-like spa where you can loosen up your muscles after days of hiking in Cazorla Natural Park Spain.
 Surrounded by nature, this is truly a place to disconnect.

 Parador de Cazorla– It doesn’t get much better than staying at the Parador of Cazorla.
 Situated in natural surroundings outside the village, this is the perfect place to stay for the whole family.
 You can swim in the outside pool in the summer months and enjoy food from the inhouse restaurant of this traditional house with elegant rooms.

 Best time for Cazorla travel

 Cazorla travel can be done all year round as one of the places in Andalucia where you can enjoy four seasons.

 Spring on the other hand lightens up with colorful flowers and green buds on the once naked trees.
-This might be the most beautiful time of the year in Cazorla as you also get full waterfalls and rivers fro melted snow and winter rainfall.
+This might be the most beautiful time of the year in Cazorla as you also get full waterfalls and rivers from melted snow and winter rainfall.

 In the summer, Cazorla has pleasant temperatures with an average of 25 degrees Celsius.
-It’s perfect for swimming in the waterholes along the rivers in Cazorla natural park and with all the spectacular waterfalls, it’s an amazing experience to travel there in the summer months.
+It’s perfect for swimming in the waterholes along the rivers in Cazorla Natural Park and with all the spectacular waterfalls, it’s an amazing experience to travel there in the summer months.